Arts and Crafts Movement - When Women United in Creativity

 Theory, Philosophy and Social Background of the Movement

 Before we move to the subject of the day, let’s see some of the characteristics of Arts and Crafts movement and its theoretical background.
 Its ideology derived from critical thoughts of two influential figures – art critic John Ruskin and writer and designer William Morris.

-The figure of John Ruskin was essential to the theoretical background and directly followed by birth of Arts and Crafts movement, because his writing on art was of great influence on public taste in Victorian England.
-Furthermore, in his art essays, he addressed social problems and context of the Industrial Revolution, which brought social consequences to the workingmen, with special emphasis on craftsmen and their welfare.
+The figure of John Ruskin was essential to the theoretical background and directly followed by the birth of Arts and Crafts movement because his writing on art was of great influence on public taste in Victorian England.
+Furthermore, in his art essays, he addressed social problems and the context of the Industrial Revolution, which brought social consequences to the workingmen, with special emphasis on craftsmen and their welfare.

-Ruskin developed the ideas of rediscovering the craftsmanship and restoring the pre-Victorian ideals of beauty, which were further developed in writings and art practice of William Morris, respectful designer of the time.
-Ruskin’s idea of “servile labor”, the result of the industrial capitalism, was embraced by Morris and put in practice in his design philosophy.
+Ruskin developed the ideas of rediscovering the craftsmanship and restoring the pre-Victorian ideals of beauty, which were further developed in writings and art practice of William Morris, a respectful designer of the time.
+Ruskin’s idea of “servile labor”, the result of industrial capitalism, was embraced by Morris and put in practice in his design philosophy.
 Ruskin and Morris placed a great value on the production by hand, believing that factory work alienated workers from the fruits of their labor, depriving them of satisfaction and joy.

 Furthermore, they criticized the rise of the consumer society, consumer goods of poor design and quality that were entering the market but also museum exhibitions.
 Their philosophy was influenced by populist and socialist ideas and consequently, it resulted in the vision of art and design made “by the people and for the people” with a special focus on the joy of craftsmanship.
 Their aesthetic and critical ideas shaped the philosophy and style of Arts and Crafts movement and new design tendencies.